 The lack of challenge to a false statement is partly due to an obsession at the BBC that all opinions should be broadcast.
 This is not ‘balance.’
 An opinion that includes lies and/or is informed by lies is not a valid opinion.
 Responsible broadcasting is the antithesis of letting everyone proclaim whatever garbled fraudulent tripe they want to.
 Balance does not mean allowing any professional troll, any performing seal, to make a living out of deliberately dishonest anti-logical arguments with the intent of suffocating rational, informative discussion.

 Radio 4’s ‘Today’ show remains determined to eschew didactic analysis and instead focus on pie throwing.
 No matter what topic an intelligent guest wishes to talk about, the production team will find a worthless pseudo-adversary to mount a dumb pointless rebuttal.
 This is not balance.
 It is an insult to the listeners.
-For an example, see Graham Linehan’s (co-writer of Father Ted, among other shows) account of his experience: Linehan programme ambush.

 At BBC News there is a deliberate misunderstanding of the meaning of and the structure of balance in a news programme.
 The (possibly wilful) ignorance of the meaning of balance in broadcasting puts silly entertainment ahead of any attempt to inform the public and it denies a thorough investigation of the issue being discussed.